Fast Rates for Nonstationary Weighted Risk Minimization: Introduction

 where

 with minima taken over all measurable functions.
 Notably, even in simple examples, our drift error can be arbitrarily smaller than the discrepancy term appearing in previous bounds.

-\item \textbf{Fast Rates under Nonstationarity.} In Section \ref{sec:main}, we state our main result (Theorem \ref{thm:fast}), an oracle inequality for weighted ERM with fast rates for the learning error: for any weight class $\Wcal$, it holds with high probability that
+\item \textbf{Fast rates under nonstationarity.} In Section \ref{sec:main}, we state our main result (Theorem \ref{thm:fast}), an oracle inequality for weighted ERM with fast rates for the learning error: for any weight class $\mathcal{W}$, it holds with high probability that

 for a rate function $r$ determined by the dependence in the data and the complexities of weight and hypothesis classes.
 The rate $r$ is a function of the weight norm, making the impact of the effective sample size explicit.
-The hypothesis class $\Hcal_w$ may depend on $w$, allowing model complexity to adapt to the effective sample size.
-Section \ref{sec:explicit-rates} discusses typical rate functions and Section \ref{sec:excess-bounds} embeds the result into bounds on the excess risk.
+The hypothesis class $\mathcal{H}_w$ may depend on $w$, allowing model complexity to adapt to the effective sample size.
+Section \ref{sec:explicit-rates} discusses typical rate functions, Section \ref{sec:excess-bounds} embeds the result into bounds on the excess risk and Section \ref{sec:driftsquare} provides an illustrative analysis of the drift error.
 Even in the stationary setting with uniform weights, our bounds improve upon several state-of-the-art results; see the related work section below. \item \textbf{Applications.} In Section \ref{sec:applications}, we illustrate our results on regression problems using linear models, basis-function expansions, and neural networks.
 In particular, we show that the rates are sharp in the sense that optimal (up to logarithmic factors) rates are achieved even when specialized to unweighted estimators. \end{itemize} Section \ref{sec:setup} introduces the detailed setup and some notation, and Section \ref{sec:discussion} concludes by discussing aspects left for future research.

-\subsection{Related Work}
+\subsection{Related work}

 A large body of literature studies learning under nonstationarity by quantifying distribution drift via the discrepancy, which captures the worst-case expected loss between two time points with respect to the hypothesis class \citep{mansour2009domain}.
 Generalization results leveraging the discrepancy have been derived for independent drifting processes \citep{NIPS2011_1e1d1841, MohriMunozMedina2012, pmlr-v206-awasthi23b, mazzetto2023adaptivealgorithmlearningunknown}.
 Such bounds either require restricting the drift rate or require that the discrepancy is sufficiently small over some specified look-back window to be meaningful.
 Alternatively, \citet{ol} propose selecting an adaptive look-back window in a nonstationary environment to obtain optimal regret guarantees.